View Transitions API: Smooth DOM Animations in JavaScript

 }

 This tells the browser to automatically run a view transition for any navigation to this page.
-You can target specific transitions with names just like same-document:
+The named elements on both pages need matching view-transition-name values so the browser can pair them:

 /* On both pages */